We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

 Emergency Mobile Alert is a way of receiving information about emergencies in your area.
 If your life, health or property is in danger, Emergency Mobile Alerts can be sent to your mobile, without needing to sign up or download an app.

 Emergency Mobile Alert is broadcast to all capable phones from targeted cell towers.
-The alerts can be targeted to areas affected by serious hazards.
+The alerts will be targeted to areas affected by serious hazards.

 You don’t have to download an app or subscribe to a service.
 Just ensure your phone is capable and the operating system software is updated.
 If your phone is on, capable and inside the targeted location, you should get the alerts.